Civic Holiday in Canada: Workforce Rules & Celebration in 2026

 If they designate Civic Holiday as a paid holiday, they have to:

-- paying premium wages (typically 1.5 times the regular rate) plus providing another day off, if required to work.
+• paying premium wages (typically 1.5 times the regular rate) and providing an additional day off if required to work.

 If companies operate in multiple provinces, they must ensure that employees in statutory provinces receive their statutory benefits, while those in non-statutory provinces follow the company’s policies.

-Note that, if employers have set Civic Holiday policies, they must apply them consistently to similar employee groups and align them with other vacation and leave policies.
+Keep in mind that if employers have set the first Monday of August as a public holiday, they must apply it consistently to similar employee groups and align it with other vacation and leave policies.

 What Employee Benefits Apply on the Civic Holiday?